University of Tennessee Chattanooga Scholarships 2025–26

 Regional & Reciprocity Discounts:

-• Regional Tuition Discount: Students from select North Georgia and North Alabama counties pay a reduced out-of-state surcharge—saving thousands each year.
+• Regional Tuition Discount: Students from select North Georgia and North Alabama counties may pay a reduced out-of-state surcharge and thus significantly lower cost.

-• Academic Common Market: Residents of SREB states can qualify for in-state rates if UTC offers a major not available in their home state.
+• Academic Common Market (ACM): Residents of other SREB states may qualify for in-state rates for specific majors not offered in their home state at UTC.

-Example: The standard out-of-state surcharge is $8,306.
-Students from eligible counties paying the regional rate save much of that cost every year.
+Example: The standard out-of-state surcharge is ~$8,064.
+Students from eligible counties receiving the regional rate save thousands each year.

 FAQ on Reciprocity & Discounts

 Who qualifies?
 Tennessee residents always pay in-state rates.
-Certain North Georgia and Alabama counties qualify for the regional discount, while other SREB states may use the Academic Common Market for specific majors.
+Certain North Georgia and Alabama counties qualify for the regional discount, while other SREB states may utilise the ACM for specific majors.

 How much can you save?
-Regional students can save around $8,000 each year compared to the full out-of-state rate; ACM students pay the full in-state amount.
+Regional students can save around ~$8,000 each year compared to the full out-of-state rate; ACM students effectively pay the in-state amount.

 Do you have to apply?
-Regional discounts are automatic if your home county is eligible.
-The Academic Common Market requires an application through your home state coordinator.
-The eRate applies if you are enrolled exclusively in online classes.
+Regional discounts are automatic for eligible counties upon admission and registration.
+The ACM requires an application via the home state coordinator.
+The eRate applies only if you enrol exclusively in online classes.

 ✅ Automatic Merit Scholarships

-Academic Service Scholarship Approx. $5,450/year (2025–26), tied to service role Incoming freshmen willing to complete required campus service placement No Yes – with continued service & GPA Students with leadership and service backgrounds who can balance academics and work
+Academic Service Scholarship Approx. $5,450/year (2025–26), tied to campus service Incoming freshmen committed to campus service role Yes — UTC Online Scholarship App required Yes – with service & GPA Students with leadership/service backgrounds who balance academic and service Dec.
+1 (priority); Feb.
+1 (final)

-National Merit Scholarship $2,000/year Must be a National Merit Finalist and designate UTC as first-choice No Yes – up to 4 years National Merit Finalists who officially select UTC; stacks with other UTC awards
+National Merit Scholarship $2,000/year National Merit Finalist who designates UTC as first choice Yes — notify National Merit and complete UTC Online Scholarship App Yes – up to 4 years National Merit Finalists selecting UTC; may stack with HOPE and limited UTC aid Dec.
+1 (priority); Feb.
+1 (final)

-*GPA and ACT ranges are estimates based on UTC’s published minimums and typical profiles; actual cutoffs may shift depending on applicant pool and funding.
+*GPA and ACT ranges estimate typical profiles; actual funding cutoffs may shift yearly.

 Curious about the national merit scholarship and how to qualify?
 Check out our National merit scholarship breakdown here